 Glacier National Park is one of the most beautiful places I’ve ever been.
-We loved the alpine lakes surrounded by stunning mountain peaks, the availability of hiking trails that were fairly easy for the kids yet incredibly scenic, and the high probability of actually seeing wildlife every day of our visit.
+We love the alpine lakes surrounded by stunning mountain peaks, the availability of hiking trails that were fairly easy for the kids yet incredibly scenic, and the high probability of actually seeing wildlife every day of our visit.

 Figuring out where to stay when visiting Glacier National Park can be a challenging task.
 It’s a popular national park and reservations fill up quickly.

 If at all possible, I always recommend staying in national park lodging.
-It really adds to the uniqueness of your national park vacation and has the added bonus of minimizing driving times and enjoying the quiet of the park afters the crowds have left for the day.
+It really adds to the uniqueness of your national park vacation and has the added bonus of minimizing driving times and enjoying the quiet of the park after the crowds have left for the day.

 However, lodging inside the park books quickly, so you might need additional options in surrounding towns.
 We’ve got you covered there too!